 Will everyone else know each other?

 Probably not!
-Loads of women come along to HSBC UK Breeze rides on their own, and then meet people along the way.
-Rides are very sociable, and there’s always plenty of time to chat, so they’re ideal if you’ve moved to a new area, trying to meet new people, or just want to try a new activity.
+More than 80% of our riders are women who come along to HSBC UK Breeze rides on their own, and then meet people along the way.
+Rides are very sociable, and there’s always plenty of time to chat, so they’re ideal if you’ve moved to a new area, if you’re trying to meet new people, or if you just want to try a new activity.

 What if I get a puncture?